styiannis/best-fit-strip-pack/README.md

 A TypeScript implementation of the online Best-Fit algorithm for the 2D rectangular strip packing problem.
 Based on the 2009 paper ["The best-fit heuristic for the rectangular strip packing problem: An efficient implementation and the worst-case approximation ratio"](#todo) by Y. Zhang, A. S. K. Mok, and L. Zhang.

+Implements the **Best-fit decreasing height (BFDH)** heuristic, which processes rectangles by non-increasing height and places each rectangle in the position that minimizes the increase to overall strip height.

 ## Features

+- **BFDH Algorithm:** Implements Best-fit decreasing height heuristic for optimal space utilization
-- **Online Algorithm:** Processes rectangles one by one in the order they are provided.
+- **Online Processing:** Processes rectangles one by one in the order they are provided
-- **Best-Fit Heuristic:** Places each rectangle in the position that minimizes the increase to overall strip height.
+- **Best-Fit Heuristic:** Places each rectangle in the position that minimizes the increase to overall strip height
-- **Rotation Support:** Optional variant that considers rectangle rotation for better space utilization.
+- **Rotation Support:** Optional variant that considers rectangle rotation for better space utilization
-- **Type Safe:** Full TypeScript support with complete type definitions.
+- **Type Safe:** Full TypeScript support with complete type definitions
-- **Real-time Metrics:** Track packed dimensions at any point during insertion.
+- **Real-time Metrics:** Track packed dimensions at any point during insertion
-- **Efficient Architecture:** Optimized data structure usage for high performance.
+- **Efficient Architecture:** Optimized data structure usage for high performance

 ## Installation